Lear Corporation research snapshot

 Trend-following setup

-Exit or reassess if the breakout fails, price closes back below the breakout level, or automotive production data deteriorates.
+Exit or reassess if the reclaim fails, price closes back below the 50-day moving average, or automotive production or China demand data deteriorates.

 Mean-reversion setup

-If LEA tests the $125 support zone near the lower end of its recent range, compare the price move with OEM production schedules, earnings trends, and margin trajectory before treating it as a value entry.
+If LEA tests the $124 to $129 support zone defined by the 200-day moving average and the July 31 low, compare the price move with Q2 follow-through, OEM production schedules, and margin trajectory before treating it as a value entry.

-Do not average down without a preset maximum loss and a revised thesis after earnings or industry updates.
+Do not average down without a preset maximum loss and a revised thesis after earnings or industry updates, and avoid catching the knife while distribution volume is still elevated.

 Fundamental monitor

-Track Lear's quarterly revenue, segment margins, free cash flow, debt levels, backlog wins (especially E-Systems and EV platforms), and OEM customer production schedules.
+Track Lear's quarterly revenue, segment margins (especially E-Systems), free cash flow, debt levels, backlog wins (especially E-Systems and EV platforms), China demand, and OEM customer production schedules.

-Reduce confidence when revenue or margin trends weaken without clear offsetting factors, or when debt levels rise without proportionate free cash flow improvement.
+Reduce confidence when revenue or margin trends weaken without clear offsetting factors, when China weakness deepens, or when debt levels rise without proportionate free cash flow improvement.

 Investment research summary